prithmanickam/Green-Workplace/timelog.md

 ### 1 Nov 2023
 * *2 hour*  Updated Set Carbon Footprint and get User Dashboard apis following improving Database schema by removing users total calculated carbon footprint, so it follows data integrity.

+### 2 Nov 2023
+* *7 hour*  Created Company Dashboard Page and the API to fetch the information.
+Can sort and search teams in the company by carbon footprint, team name, and division name.